PW-Sat2/PWSat2OBC/Readme.md

 The repository is divided into following parts:
   * \\doc - Documentation specific to the source code itself,
   * \\integration_tests - Contains sources of python end-to-end tests,
-  * \\libs - sources of the libraries used by the project,
+  * \\libs - Sources of the libraries used by the project,
     * \\libs\\drivers - Contains drivers for PW-Sat 2 hardware,
     * \\libs\\external - Contains source code of all external libraries used by the project,
-  * \\platforms - Contains modules that are specific to any of the supported platforms that PW-Sat 2 project supports,
+  * \\platforms - Contains modules that are specific to any of the platforms that PW-Sat 2 project supports,
-    * \\platforms\\DevBoard - Module that provides definitions for the EFM32GG-STK3700 used for development & integration testing,
+    * \\platforms\\DevBoard - Module that provides definitions for the EFM32GG-STK3700 development board used for development & integration testing,
   * \\src - Main OBC module,
   * \\unit_tests - unit test project.